Common names

 Diving logistics

-Largetooth sawfish encounters by snorkelers and divers in the wild are unheard of.
-Although Northern Australia and the Amazon Basin appear to have large enough remnant populations for potential encounters, visibility in both areas make underwater sightings virtually impossible.
+Largetooth sawfish encounters by snorkelers and divers in the wild are very rare.
+Although Northern Australia and the Amazon Basin appear to have large enough remnant populations for potential encounters, visibility in both areas make underwater sightings difficult.

 What’s new